99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - capture the user's source IP address and source port

-- gateway load balancer (GLB): operates at layer 3 network layer, scale and manage 3rd party virtual applications for example firewalls, intrusion detection system, inspection system... for example if u want your traffic to be inspected before it reaches EC2
+- gateway load balancer (GLB): operates at layer 3 network layer, scale and manage 3rd party virtual applications for example firewalls, intrusion detection system, inspection system... for example if you want your traffic to be inspected before it reaches EC2
   - GENEVE protocol 6081
   - target adresses: EC2 / IP adresses